HarvardMapCollection/GIS-presentations/winter-2022/unabridged/index.md

 8. Now, in order to make a map, you need the shape data.
 In the left-hand menu, click `Geodata`.
 Which file would you download?
 9. What are your next steps?
 How would you combine these two datasets together, in order to create a map?
 10. Next steps:
-    - This [video tutorial series](https://www.youtube.com/playlist?list=PLSNxs7JEaLD0kcr1oXuURFDMEl_7iSR2v) demos how to prepare this data for mapmaking.
+    - This [tutorial series](https://harvardmapcollection.github.io/tutorials/census/census2agol/) demos how to prepare this data for mapmaking.
     - For one-on-one project consultations, please email [belle_lipton@harvard.edu](mailto:belle_lipton@harvard.edu)